finnmayhew/The-Revelation-Mission/Sessions/Session5.md

 End the session when either the party is all knocked out, decided to be monsters, or all enter the palace.

 ## Table Notes

+Ground control don't know that Lux has Tiny Hut

+Aicha is not telling Charbel at the moment, since they didn't say the plan was to attack the Padishah

+From ground control during scrying:

+> Will discuss Shabah info.
+Use whatever means possible to come home, but also be cautious.
+Over.

+Crew asked if they could Scry the Padishah.

+> Cannot send another cow :(.
+Will attempt to scry the Padishah tomorrow.
+Over.

+SET UP PADISHAH SCRYING

+Shabah will not tell Aicha if they're planning on harming the Padishah

+Lux's Shabah said that they should go to the maze today

+Lux's Shabah's least favorite color is green

+The Shabah have never gone through the entire Darkened Depths

+Lux: "Can I help you kill the Padishah and take their place"

+Shabah: "Yes"

+Shabah are sometimes harmed by monsters (like with destroy water magic)

+The Shabah know that the Padishah is moving the Gliss, but not why — although they know that they have to fix it themselves to allow the Hestians to get magic, which they want just to help the Hestians — and they don't know where the Gliss is

+Lux's Shabah attaches itself to people for fun

+They may go to find the Laminites before doing the Challenge